torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 =======================

 This is the device driver for the IBM Hypervisor Virtual Console Server, "hvcs".
-The IBM hvcs provides a tty driver interface to allow Linux user space applications access to the system consoles of logically partitioned operating systems (Linux and AIX) running on the same partitioned Power5 ppc64 system.
+The IBM hvcs provides a tty driver interface to allow GNU/Linux user space applications access to the system consoles of logically partitioned operating systems (GNU/Linux and AIX) running on the same partitioned Power5 ppc64 system.
 Physical hardware consoles per partition are not practical on this hardware so system consoles are accessed by this driver using firmware interfaces to virtual terminal devices.